 We actually spent five full days in the Savannah area, visiting museums and attractions, eating excellent food, watching muskets get fired and we even met a mountain lion!
 As you can see, there are a lot of things to do in Savannah!

-I’ve whittled down all our adventures from our visit into our favourite sights that you should be able to visit over 2 days in Savannah, to give you some ideas for your visit.
+I’ve whittled down all our adventures from our visit into our favourite sights to give you some ideas for your visit.

 1. Explore the Savannah History Museum